instana/react-native-agent/README.md

 ### iOS

-Your project needs to contains at least one Swift file (it can be empty).
+Your project needs to contain at least one Swift file (it can be empty).
 If you don't have any, please open your Xcode Project in `<YourReactNativeProject>/ios` and add an empty Swift file.
 Please also let Xcode create the Bridging Header for you.

 ## Usage